 Get comfortable with silence.
 If it’s silent in the classroom, even in the middle of a classroom discussion, don’t feel as though you need to be the one to fill it.
 Instead, get comfortable with silence, and wait for students to speak.
 By giving them time to formulate their thoughts, you put them in a better position to ask those vital questions.

-Ask more questions.
+Make them feel heard.
 Listen to student answers–really listen.
 They may ask questions of their own, or they may go off on a tangent.
 That’s okay!
 Listen to everything they have to say before you answer.
+Give them your full attention when they speak.
+Even your body language will say a lot about your interest, like how you face them and how kind and genuinely interested your facial expressions are.

 Never mock a question.
 Every teacher knows that there are some questions that really do come across as “stupid”–but they weren’t stupid to the student who asked them.
 Never mock or belittle a child for asking a question.
 Instead, provide clear, solid answers that will genuinely help students with their questions, even if they’re difficult.

 Give students time and space.
+Do not expect all students to learn at the same pace.
+Be prepared to give some of them more time and effort.
 Some students need more time to work with new material than others.
 Give them a chance to try out an assignment so that they can learn what they do and don’t know about the material before coming to you.

 Create an environment of respect.
 If you’re working with several students at the same time, make sure they are respectful of each other and offer one another their attention when they’re asking questions.